angrypig555/to-do-list/README.md

 Runs on any OS, tested on ubuntu and windows 11.

 # Changelog
-v1.1.0
+v1.1.1
-- Added progress bar
+- Added credits for a new contributor
+- Added a christmas message at the bottom of the application
 - Stable release

 # Contributors